NikolaSlv/web-store/README.md

 # web-store

 This is a prototype of a catalog website for a company that sells packaged foods.
 Besides local testing, it was deployed using Heroku CLI.
 Currently, it is offline.
-The website uses the Express.js framework based on Node.js for back-end.
-For front-end, it uses CSS, Bootstrap and JavaScript.
+The website uses the Express.js framework based on Node.js for the back-end.
+For the front-end, it uses CSS, Bootstrap, and JavaScript.
 The website implements REST API.

 # How does it work?